 This type of channel is developed in the same way a public channel is developed.
 The software development process is the same.
 The difference is that this a this type of channel does not go through the rigorous approval process that is necessary for a channel to make it into the public Roku channel store.

 Each private channel has its own link on the Roku site, the link is simply not be found in the public channel search in Roku.
 An owner of this type of Roku app, simply gives users a direct hyperlink to the channel.

 When you've set up a private channel you simply point users, who want to subscribe to your channel, to a your private channel URL.
 The user then logs into their Roku account when prompted, accepts the channel and the app is added to their Roku account.
 These type of channels are sometimes adult-oriented, which Roku doesn't officially sanction.

 This type of channel is good for a communities of users who do not want the general public to join without an invitation or pre-screening.
 The shows they produce here are often highly unique, and there is a large selection to pick from.
 Roku stations are a really good way for content producers, broadcasters, and anybody who'd like to curate multimedia to offer content to people to consume.

 The channels are used by groups who either do not need public exposure for their channel, gain members independently or feature unique content.
 Here is an example.
 If an established content provider simply wants to give existing users access to content, a private channel may be a good solution.

 Another use for a Roku non-certified channel is a private group that is not open to the general public for membership.
 Lastly, businesses or organizations who gain customers through the web, can easily develop private channels.
 These groups can give their members access to a private channel without having Roku take a percentage of their user’s membership fees.

 What are the disadvantages of these channels?

 MacMillan Interactive Communications, LLC programs and develops Roku private channels.
-Please contact us for a "no obligation" consultation on your Roku development needs.
-We are friendly and happy to help with your project.
+Please contact MIC for a consultation on your Roku development needs.
+We are happy to help with your project.